 1There had come there a man of Belial whose name was Sheba, the son of Bichri, a Benjamite, and he blew the shofar and said, “We have no portion in David, and we have no inheritance in the son of Jesse.
 Every man to his tents, O Israel!”

-3David came to his house at Jerusalem, and the king took the ten women his concubines whom he had left to keep the house and put them in custody and provided them with sustenance, but did not go into them.
-So they were shut up to the day of their death, living in widowhood.
+3And David came to his house in Jerusalem.
+And the king took the ten women, his concubines whom he had left to take care of the house, and put them in a house under guard and provided for them, but did not go in to them.
+So they were kept in confinement until the day of their death, living in widowhood.

-6David said to Abishai, “Now Sheba the son of Bichri will do us more harm than Absalom did.
-Take your lord’s servants and pursue after him, lest he get himself fortified cities and escape out of our sight.”
+6So David said to Abishai, “Now Sheba the son of Bichri will do us more harm than Absalom did.
+Take your lord’s servants and pursue after him, lest he gets fortified cities for himself and escapes out of our sight.”

-8When they were at the great stone that is in Gibeon, Amasa came to meet them.
+8When they were at the great rock that is in Gibeon, Amasa came to meet them.
 Joab was clothed in his apparel of war that he had put on, and on it was a sash with a sword fastened on his waist in its sheath, and as he went out it fell out.

-9Joab said to Amasa, “Is it well with you, my brother?”
-Joab took Amasa by the beard with his right hand to kiss him.
+9And Joab said to Amasa, “Is it well with you, my brother?”
+And Joab took Amasa by the beard with his right hand to kiss him.

 19I am among those who are peaceable and faithful in Israel.
 You seek to destroy a city and a mother in Israel.
 Why will you swallow up the inheritance of Yahweh?”